gravitational/teleport/rfd/0093-offline-access.md

 #### Sync Recording modes

 Both `proxy-sync` and `node-sync` recording modes require a persistent connection to Auth to upload session recordings.
-As a result, even if `tsh ssh` doesn't require a connection to Auth, the session does and as a result the node will prevent a session from starting.
+As a result, even if `tsh ssh` doesn't require a connection to Auth, the session cannot be created without being able to start a connection for the recordings.
+This will prevent the connection to the node from being established successfully.

 #### Per-Session MFA